 But what if the disproportionate numbers of African-American males in prison or caught in the net of economic marginality are not a consequence of inborn, black deviancy?
 What if incarceration and poverty are latter-day, final solutions of the problem of slavery?
 What if the dismal lives of so many young black people indicate an intentional, systematic closing off of access to the mainstream, justified by a mythology of race that the closing off simultaneously engenders and preserves?

-Nearly 500 years ago, European ships began transporting captive Africans to the New World.
+Nearly five hundred years ago, European ships began transporting captive Africans to the New World.
 Economic exploitation of the recently “discovered” Americas provided impetus for this slave trade.
 Buying and selling African bodies, treating them as property, commodities, livestock produced enormous profit and imprinted a model for ignoring the moral and ethical implications of financially successful global commerce we continue to apply today.
 The traffic in human bodies was also fueled by a dream, a Utopian dream of escape from the poverty, disease, class and religious warfare of Europe, a dream of transforming through European enterprise and African slave labor the wilderness across the sea into a garden of wealth and prosperity, with the European colonist cast as the New Adam exercising divinely sanctioned dominion over all he surveyed.

 Racism and genocide were the underside of this Edenic dream, persist today in the determined unwillingness of the heirs of the dream to surrender advantages gained when owning slaves was legal.